Strength Training

 During the eccentric phase of an exercise, there will be less force placed on the muscle when compared to the weight load on it.

-In this article, we’re going to look at how the eccentric movement during exercise can help you to increase your muscle strength.
+In this article, we’re going to look at how the eccentric strength training can help you to increase your strength.

 What is Eccentric Strength Training?